Nemiroff: History

 In 2018, the company conducted a large-scale rebranding with a focus on the premium market segment.
 The bottle acquired a smoothed square shape and a stylized wing appeared on the logo as a symbol of the Indomitable spirit.

 In 2020, Coca-Cola became the official distributor of Nemiroff vodka in Poland.

-In 2020, Nemiroff was the first private company in Ukraine which bought the Nemyriv alcohol distillery after a state monopoly.
+That year, Nemiroff was the first private company in Ukraine which bought the Nemyriv alcohol distillery after a state monopoly.
 Currently, the new distillery is under reconstruction.

 In July 2021, Nemiroff extended its partnership with Coca-Cola HBC, which is now the brand’s exclusive distributor in the Czech Republic, Moldova, and Slovakia.

-In 2021, Nemiroff entered the British market, distributed by Oak & Still.
+In August of that year, Nemiroff entered the British market, distributed by Oak & Still.
 To celebrate the expansion, Nemiroff partnered with Bloodstock Open Air, making the drink available at the festival's bar.

 In March 2022, in the wake of the Russian invasion of Ukraine, Nemiroff canceled the license for its vodka production in Russia and Belarus.
 In April 2022, Nemiroff launched in The Bahamas.

-In September 2022, Nemiroff signed a distribution deal with spirits importer Disaronno International to sell in Belgium, the Netherlands, and Luxembourg, with an aim to strengthen the brand’s distribution and awareness in Europe.
+Later in September 2022, Nemiroff signed a distribution deal with spirits importer Disaronno International to sell in Belgium, the Netherlands, and Luxembourg, with an aim to strengthen the brand’s distribution and awareness in Europe.